newsuk/checkout-e2e-tech-test/README.md

 ### E2E tests

 We use [Playwright](https://playwright.dev/) for E2E tests.

-Start the dev server (as above) in a separate terminal window:
+First start the dev server (as above) in a separate terminal window.

-To run E2E tests use:
+Then, run E2E tests using:

 ```bash
 npm run test:e2e
 ```

-To run E2E tests using UI mode.
+To run E2E tests using UI mode:

 ```bash
 npm run test:e2e:ui